The latest version of the openMSX manual can be found on the openMSX home page:

 to load and run the Laserdisc program.

-, openMSX runs at maximum speed whenever the Laserdisc is seeking or loading a program.
+openMSX runs at maximum speed whenever the Laserdisc is seeking or loading a

 The special MSX keys are mapped as follows, the first column for PCs (running Windows, Linux or BSD), the second column for Apple Macintosh computers: